cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 ```

 Create the CA certificate - valid for 10 years.
-If you contnue to use this in production, make sure to renew in 10 years from today.
+If you continue to use this in production, make sure to renew it in 10 years from today.

 ```shell
 openssl req -x509 -new -nodes -sha512 -days 3650 \